-Katherine Kersten warns us that, as governor, Tim Walz is bringing to Minnesota a K-12 ethnic-studies requirement infused with critical race theory (“Tim Walz Brings ‘Liberated’ Ethnic Studies to Minnesota,” op-ed Aug.
-22).
-One of the available curricula, California’s “liberated” ethnic studies, likewise promises to critique “cisheteropatriarchy” and “anti-Indigeneity.”
+One of California’s available curricula, the ‘Liberated’ Ethnic Studies, likewise promises to critique “cisheteropatriarchy” and “anti-Indigeneity.”
 This curriculum endeavors to turn students into members of the social-justice “resistance.”
-Some school districts have used this approach also to deliver one-sided lessons on Israel and the Palestinians.
+Some school districts have used this approach to deliver one-sided lessons on Gaza and the conflict between Israel and the Palestinian Arabs.

-Because the “liberated” curriculum is so far to the left, some parents want to use instead the curriculum approved by the state board of education.
+Because the ‘Liberated’ curriculum is so far to the left, some parents want to use instead the curriculum approved by the state board of education.
 Yet this official curriculum also follows critical race theory.
 It wants students to adopt and use the woke concept of “intersectionality.”
 It attacks the ideal of equal opportunity and hard work as an oppressive “dominant narrative.”
-It specifically attacks Asians-Americans’ work ethic and stress on education.
+It specifically attacks Asians Americans’ work ethic and stress on education.

 Neither of these curricula should be used in public school classrooms.
 Both are unbalanced and hopelessly full of indoctrination.